-- By sponsoring a mustang you can ensure that your chosen horse will be supported, and Skydog can become home to many more Mustangs in danger.
+By sponsoring a mustang or burro you can ensure that your chosen horse will be supported, and Skydog can become home to many more of them still in danger.

-- Annual sponsorship for a horse of your choice is 100 dollars a month and for that you can visit us and meet the horse you are sponsoring and spend some time hanging out with them, taking photographs and asking questions of our staff.
+Annual sponsorship for a horse or burro of your choice is 100 dollars a month and for that you can visit us and meet the horse you are sponsoring and spend some time hanging out with them, taking photographs and asking questions of our staff.

 You will receive photo or video updates every 3 months by email or text to see how they are doing and see footage made just for you.
 You can also request updates on the horse or burro you choose — simply email to find out how your sponsored horse is doing.

 Or sponsor your horse or burro through Patreon so that you also can view exclusive video and photographs of behind-the-scenes at Skydog, find out about things that are happening soon and follow rescues as they happen.